Aclouddevops/PII-Identifier/README.md

 ## Libraries Used

-streamlit: This library is used to create the web application.
+Streamlit: This library is used to create the web application.
-pandas: This library is used for data manipulation.
+Pandas: This library is used for data manipulation.
 boto3: This is the AWS SDK for Python, used to interact with AWS services.

-Functions
+### Functions
 identify_pii(text)
 This function takes a string of text as input and uses the AWS Comprehend service to identify PII entities in the text.
 It returns a list of dictionaries, where each dictionary contains the type and text of an identified PII entity.